 2. Take a photo of a newborn, not an art photo

 When photographing a newborn, you may need to undress or change clothes frequently.
-However, because of the newborn’s poor body resistance, it is easy to catch a cold when changing clothes.
+However, it is easy to catch a cold when changing clothes because of the newborn’s poor body resistance.
 Therefore, we recommend that infants under 100 days should not take art photos.

-If parents really need to take art photos of newborns, make sure it’s warm enough inside.
+If parents need to take art photos of newborns, make sure it’s warm enough inside.

-To photograph a newborn, parents sometimes inadvertently place a darling on his stomach or even raise his head, which can be dangerous and cause harm to the newborn.
+To photograph a newborn, parents sometimes inadvertently place a darling on his stomach or even raise his head, which can be dangerous and cause harm to the infant.

-Newborn due to spinal fragility, but also can not bear the weight of the head, if forced to raise the head of the newborn, easy to cause baby cervical lordosis.
+Newborn due to spinal fragility, but also can not bear the head’s weight, if forced to raise the head of the infant, easy to cause baby cervical lordosis.

-Therefore, when taking photos of the newborn, must not order to take photos of the effect, and let the newborn do some more difficult movements, this is likely to hurt the baby.
+Therefore, when taking photos of the newborn, one must not take pictures of the effect and let the infant do more challenging movements.
+This is likely to hurt the baby.

-Even when Darling is asleep, it’s the best time to photograph a newborn, because sleep is the norm.
+Even when a darling is asleep, it’s the best time to photograph a newborn because sleep is the norm.